digitalprint/printess-api-php/README.md

 ## Getting started ##

-Initializing the Printess API client, and setting your API key.
+Initializing the Printess API client, and setting your AccessToken key.

 ```php
 $printess = new \Printess\Api\PrintessApiClient();